paulcmjames/paulcmjames.github.io/_posts/2026-09-02-ai-arms-race.md

 ---
 layout: post
-title: "AI arms race won't stop - where we should slow the frontier"
+title: "AI arms race won't stop - where should we slow the frontier?"
 description: "Who controls the money, security power when AI takes over"
 date: 2026-09-02 12:00:00 +0000
 author: Paul